 4. Enhanced Contra Facility (ECF)

-The ECF jointly introduced by the HDB and CPF Board aims to reduce the inconveniences faced by second-timers, by making sure you already have a new home to move into once you complete the sale.
+The Enhanced Contra Facility (ECF) was jointly introduced by the HDB and CPF Board with the aim to reduce the inconveniences faced by second-timers, by making sure you already have a new home to move into once you complete the sale.

 Under this scheme, the sale of your current flat will simultaneously occur with the purchase of another unit.
 As a result, proceeds from the sale and refunded CPF monies can be utilised immediately for buying another HDB flat.